-On behalf of our board of directors, it is our pleasure to invite you to attend the 2022 annual meeting of stockholders of MongoDB, Inc., a Delaware corporation.
+On behalf of our board of directors, it is our pleasure to invite you to attend the 2023 annual meeting of stockholders of MongoDB, Inc., a Delaware corporation.

-The meeting will be held virtually, via live webcast at www.virtualshareholdermeeting.com/MDB2022, originating from New York, New York, on Tuesday, June 28, 2022 at 10:00 a.m.
+The meeting will be held virtually, via live webcast at www.virtualshareholdermeeting.com/MDB2023, originating from New York, New York, on Tuesday, June 27, 2023 at 10:00 a.m.
 Eastern Time.
-We continue to embrace the latest technology to provide expanded access, improved communication and cost savings.
-We believe hosting a virtual meeting enables increased stockholder attendance and participation from locations around the world.
-Additionally, in light of public health and travel concerns arising from the ongoing COVID-19 pandemic, hosting a virtual meeting helps ensure the health and safety of our stockholders and other meeting participants.
+We believe hosting a virtual meeting enables expanded access for our stockholders, improved communication and cost savings, which in turn lead to increased stockholder attendance and participation from locations around the world.
 Stockholders attending the virtual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
 We encourage you to attend online and participate.
-The record date for the meeting is April 29, 2022.
+The record date for the meeting is April 28, 2023.
 Only stockholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.